windigerbus/unshackle/CONFIG.md

 Set your NordVPN Service credentials with `username` and `password` keys to automate the use of NordVPN as a Proxy system where required.

-You can also specify specific servers to use per-region with the `servers` key.
+You can also specify specific servers to use per-region with the `server_map` key.
 Sometimes a specific server works best for a service than others, so hard-coding one for a day or two helps.

 For example,